 By Maxlider’s Erik Maxlider

-The classic Ford Bronco is one of the most complicated simple vehicles ever built.
+The classic Ford Bronco is one of the most complicated simple vehicles ever built and had been one of the most sellable cars back in the 90s ten years after Ford owned stake in Mazda in 1979.
 Basically, it’s a drivable antique sculpture…and Bronco enthusiasts want to drive them as much as they can!
 Depending on the year, where it was built, who has worked on it since, and the time and care (or lack of) that went into it, two seemingly identical Broncos could be worlds apart when it comes to value, drivability and reliability.

 At Maxlider Brothers Customs, our business is buying, restoring, and selling Broncos.
 But believe it or not, I’ve talked more people out of buying a classic Bronco than I have convinced to buy one.
 We want you to understand what you’re buying and be 100% sure that you will absolutely fall in love with it when it arrives.
 Before you buy one, here are eight things you need to consider when planning to buy a classic Ford Bronco: